Help us unlock a $10,000 gift by becoming a Sahan Sustainer today.

 As an immigrant, she also embodies them as she travels across the state and the country, including a stop at the Republican National Convention, which began Monday.

 To political critics and many voters, the GOP under President Donald J, Trump appears to be odds with a multicultural America.
-Minnesota apparently has no representatives or senators of color from the Republican Party in the state Legislature.
-(Note to readers and state Republicans: Please correct us here?)
+Minnesota has two Latino representatives from the Republican Party in the state Legislature.

 During his recent visit to Mankato, President Donald J. Trump depicted immigrants as a drain on public services, a strain on city budgets and a burden on schools.
 From the very beginning of his 2016 campaign and throughout his tenure in office, Trump has continuously disparaged immigrants and refugees on Twitter and at rallies.
 Meanwhile, he’s taken executive actions against them and their families in the areas of immigration policy, refugee status and access to public benefits.